Insane Clown Posse Set Date For Official Juggalo March On Washington Protesting FBI Gang Designation

 Following the Juggalo March, Insane Clown Posse announced that they will be hosting a free concert in Bristow, Virginia.
 2 Live Crew and Vanilla Ice have already been announced as performers at the upcoming show.

 Insane Clown Posse is a hard-core rap group whose style has become known as “horrorcore.”
-Although not as popular as they have been in years past, the Insane Clown Posse’s fan base are called the “Juggalos” and unlike the FBI designation, they consider themselves to be family and not a gang.
+Although not as popular as they have been in years past, the Insane Clown Posse’s fan base are called the “Juggalos,” and unlike the FBI designation, they consider themselves to be family and not a gang.

-In the 2011 FBI Gang Task Report, the Juggalos were accused of “sporadic, disorganized, individualistic, and often involve simple assault, personal drug use and possession, petty theft, and vandalism, however, open source reporting suggests that a small number of Juggalos are forming more organized subsets and engaging in more gang-like criminal activity, such as felony assaults, thefts, robberies, and drug sales.”
+The 2011 FBI Gang Task Report states that “Most crimes committed by Juggalos are sporadic, disorganized, individualistic, and often involve simple assault, personal drug use and possession, petty theft, and vandalism, however, open source reporting suggests that a small number of Juggalos are forming more organized subsets and engaging in more gang-like criminal activity, such as felony assaults, thefts, robberies, and drug sales.”

 “As many of you are no doubt personally aware, the FBI’s inclusion of Juggalos as a ‘gang’ has resulted in hundreds if not thousands of people subjected to various forms of discrimination, harassment, and profiling simply for identifying as a Juggalo,” the Juggalo website states.